ethz-pes/AI-mag/source_ann/README.md

 * Depending what is big data, few 10 millions of samples are definitely OK.
 * The memory management model (everything is stored in RAM) does not allow billions of samples.

+Why a custom variable scaling and transformation is implemented?
+* To offer more flexibility than the standard scaling.
+* To offer the same options with Keras/TensorFlow and the MATLAB Deep Learning ANN engine.

 The variable scaling and transformation looks complex, is it required?
 * Yes, proper scaling of the data is critical for ANNs.
 * For some datasets, without scaling, no proper training is possible.